What Rebecca Adlington’s Coeliac Disease Diagnosis Means for Awareness.

 Coeliac Disease is a lifelong condition that, if left untreated, can lead to serious complications such as:

-An early diagnosis and adherence to a gluten-free diet is crucial in managing Coeliac Disease.
+An early diagnosis and adherence to a gluten-free diet is crucial for managing the condition.
 Following a gluten-free diet allows the small intestine to heal, reducing inflammation and helping to restore nutrient absorption.

-At Randox Health, we offer a variety of tests that can help in the diagnosis and monitoring of Coeliac Disease.
-The Coeliac Disease panel tests for antibodies that are commonly elevated in individuals with Coeliac Disease, including:
+At Randox Health, we offer a variety of tests that can help in the diagnosis and monitoring of the disease.
+Our Digestive-Bowel health test measures Coeliac Disease antibodies that are commonly elevated in individuals with the disease including:

 Test Today

-At Randox Health, we offer comprehensive health packages that include tests for coeliac disease:
+At Randox Health, we offer several comprehensive health packages for the condition:

 How can you manage Coeliac Disease?

-Once diagnosed, the most effective treatment for Coeliac Disease is the strict elimination of gluten from the diet.
-This involves avoiding all foods that contain wheat, barley and rye, as well as ensuring that no cross-contamination occurs with gluten-containing foods.
-Gluten-free alternatives are widely available, and many people with Coeliac Disease find that once they have fully adapted to a gluten-free diet, their symptoms improve, and they feel much better.
+Once diagnosed, the most effective treatment is the removal of gluten from the diet.
+This involves avoiding all foods that contain wheat, barley and rye, as well as ensuring that no cross-contamination occurs.
+Gluten-free alternatives are widely available, and many people find that once they have adapted to a gluten-free diet, their symptoms improve, and they feel much better.

-Rebecca Adlington’s recent diagnosis of Coeliac Disease sheds light on an important condition that affects many people without them even knowing it.
-With more public figures sharing their stories, we can break down the stigma and raise awareness about the symptoms and need for early detection.
+Rebecca Adlington’s Coeliac Disease diagnosis sheds light on an important condition affecting many people in the UK without them even knowing it.
+With more public figures sharing their stories, we can break the stigma and raise awareness on what is Coeliac Disease, the symptoms and need for early detection.

-Stay informed, take control of your health, and if you think you might have Coeliac Disease, don’t wait to get tested.
+Stay informed, and if you think you might have Coeliac Disease, don’t wait to get tested.
 Early intervention can make all the difference.